decretist/Dissertation/Conclusion/conclusion.md

 The statement that Gratian is the author of the *Decretum* is a convenient shorthand in which the *Decretum* as a whole stands synecdochically for the *dicta*.
-Gratian scholars are in no danger of being mislead by this shorthand.
-But they are in danger of being mislead by the implied statement that Gratian is the author of the *dicta*.
+Gratian scholars are in no danger of being misled by this shorthand.
+But they are in danger of being misled by the implied statement that Gratian is the author of the *dicta*.

 Scholarship on the *Decretum* in the aftermath of Noonan's debunking